realityexpander/How_to_program_from_ground_up/README.md

       - `chris123` is the key, and the value is `{"name": "Chris", "age": 32, "height": 5.8, "weight": 160}`
       - `grg88922` is the key, and the value is `{"name": "George", "age": 22, "height": 5.5, "weight": 140}`
       - `udu19fz` is the key, and the value is `{"name": "Jeremy", "age": 19, "height": 5.9, "weight": 150}`
-    - The values are usually the same type and the values are always accessed by a "key" instead of an "index".
+    - The values are normally all the same type are always accessed by a unique "key" instead of an "index".
+    - The keys are always unique, meaning that no two keys can be the same value.
+      - There can be no duplicate keys.
+      - The values the keys are associated with can be the same, meaning 2 different keys can point to the same value.
     - The key type is usually a string, but it can be any type, like another data structure or a simple number.
       - The map uses a special "hash function" to convert the key into a number that represents the location of the value in memory.